 Fear existed in an era when MTV was still really awesome.
 This horror reality series took us to many of haunted places, such as West Virginia State Penitentiary, the USS Hornet aircraft carrier, Fort Gaines, and Mina Dos Estrellas.
 On top of being in allegedly haunted places, the challenges the show put the contestants through were usually pretty horrifying.
 MTV really pushed the cast to the limits.

 While this scary MTV show only ran for two seasons from 2000-2002, it remains one of the most underrated horror experiences out there.
+Hopefully, some new reality shows will live up to the standards set by Fear.
 Here's why you should find this series and give it a rewatch:

 The cancelation of MTV's Fear was as shrouded in mystery as the locations the show investigated each week.
 A couple of spooky rumors popped up that have sort of turned into urban legends over the years.
 One rumor suggests that the show was actually canceled because a contestant died during the filming of an episode.
 Another, even more ridiculous rumor is that a participant was possessed by an evil spirit.

 Both of these urban legends turned out to be false.
 The real reason for the show's cancelation is actually a lot more dull and disappointing.
 Put simply, Fear was too expensive to make, according to cast member Carla Baron.
 Despite the fact that the show had the second highest ratings of any program on MTV, the money the show was making and the cost of making it were not balancing each other out.
 The network simply never made a profit on the series.

 As if dropping them into a reportedly haunted location wasn't enough to scare the contestants of MTV's Fear, they were also left to explore the area alone.
 There weren't any camera crews or guides leading the way for the contestants or dropping clues along the path.